Scientific Programming II: High Performance Computing

 - Code optimization and interfacing

-Key concepts of the language will be illustrated through the progressive development of a fully functional program during the course.
+Key concepts of the language will be illustrated through the progressive development of a fully functional program

 The course will introduce the Fortran 2008 language, and discuss different aspects of HPC calculations, independently of the language: parallelization, compilation process, memory management.